Our relationship with the Waikato River

 If our resource consent application for 150 million litres of water is granted, we propose that our 'seasonal water take' and 'Hamilton City Council water allocation' consents be surrendered.
 That would mean our year-round take from the river would not exceed 300 million litres a day.

 The information below details our application to draw additional water from the Waikato River.
-The application is currently open for submissions.
+The application is now closed for submissions.